 - Purchase/provide a family laptop, laptop bag, and external USB hard drive that the student will use at Concordia on a daily basis.
 (Be sure to read information below, including the FAQ, for requirements BEFORE purchasing a laptop.)

 - Set the administrator for the laptop.
-Parents of Grade 5 through Grade 7 students should set themselves (the parent) up as administrator on the laptop.
-We recommend that the parent does not give a Grade 5 through Grade 7 student admin rights on the laptop.
-Parents of Grade 8 students should supervise their student as s/he sets up his/her own administrator account on the laptop.
+Parents of Middle School students should set themselves (the parent) up as administrator on the laptop.
+We recommend that the parent does not give their Middle School student admin rights on the laptop.
+Parents of High School students should supervise their student as s/he sets up his/her own administrator account on the laptop.

 - Register the laptop at the Concordia Tech Hub during Student Orientation, or another day if more convenient.

 - Attend a mandatory Tech Orientation session with the student during August orientation.
 (Not back for orientation?
-A couple make-up sessions will be provided.)
+A make-up session will be provided.)

-- (For parents of Grade 5 to Grade 8 Students) Work with the student to complete and return the family contract outlining your family’s “house rules”.
+- (For parents of Middle School Students) Work with the student to complete and return the family contract outlining your family’s “house rules”.
 Download a copy of the Family Technology Contract.

-Note: For the student’s success within the laptop program, we strongly recommend that parents do not let their student use the laptop until after the Tech Orientation where parents will establish usage rules and boundaries.
+Note: For the student’s success within the laptop program, we strongly recommend that parents do not let their student use the laptop until after establishing usage rules and boundaries.

 There are three things the student will need to do before he/she will be allowed to use the family-provided laptop at school: